deltafi/deltafi/kind/README.md

 #### Check out your code

-You should have a single subdirectory where you checkout `deltafi`, `deltafi-ui`, `deltafi-stix`, `deltafi-passthrough`, and any other plugins that you will be testing.
-The `cluster` script will automatically check out the UI, stix, and passthrough repos for you if you have not done it ahead of time.
+You should have a single subdirectory where you checkout `deltafi`, `deltafi-ui`, `deltafi-stix`, and any other plugins that you will be testing.
+The `cluster` script will automatically check out the UI and stix repos for you if you have not done it ahead of time.
 When the cluster is created, the cluster node will mount the directory above `deltafi` into the node.
 Only repositories in this tree will be accessable to the cluster.